nova-pkgs/python/Doc/c-api/structures.rst

    :c:type:`PyCFunction`.
 The function expects two :c:type:`PyObject\*` values.
    The first one is the *self* object for methods; for module functions, it is the module object.
 The second parameter (often called *args*) is a tuple object representing all arguments.
 This parameter is typically processed using :c:func:`PyArg_ParseTuple` or :c:func:`PyArg_UnpackTuple`.

-.. data:: METH_VARARGS | METH_KEYWORDS
+.. data:: METH_KEYWORDS

    Methods with these flags must be of type :c:type:`PyCFunctionWithKeywords`.
-   The function expects three parameters: *self*, *args*, *kwargs* where *kwargs* is a dictionary of all the keyword arguments or possibly *NULL* if there are no keyword arguments.
-The parameters are typically processed using :c:func:`PyArg_ParseTupleAndKeywords`.
+   The function expects three parameters: *self*, *args*, and a dictionary of all the keyword arguments.
+The flag is typically combined with :const:`METH_VARARGS`, and the parameters are typically processed using :c:func:`PyArg_ParseTupleAndKeywords`.

-.. data:: METH_FASTCALL

-   Fast calling convention supporting only positional arguments.
-   The methods have the type :c:type:`_PyCFunctionFast`.
-   The first parameter is *self*, the second parameter is a C array of :c:type:`PyObject\*` values indicating the arguments and the third parameter is the number of arguments (the length of the array).

-   This is not part of the :ref:`limited API <stable>`.

-   .. versionadded:: 3.7

-.. data:: METH_FASTCALL | METH_KEYWORDS

-   Extension of :const:`METH_FASTCALL` supporting also keyword arguments, with methods of type :c:type:`_PyCFunctionFastWithKeywords`.
-   Keyword arguments are passed the same way as in the vectorcall protocol: there is an additional fourth :c:type:`PyObject\*` parameter which is a tuple representing the names of the keyword arguments or possibly *NULL* if there are no keywords.
-The values of the keyword arguments are stored in the *args* array, after the positional arguments.

-   This is not part of the :ref:`limited API <stable>`.

-   .. versionadded:: 3.7

 .. data:: METH_NOARGS

    Methods without parameters don't need to check whether arguments are given if they are listed with the :const:`METH_NOARGS` flag.
 They need to be of type :c:type:`PyCFunction`.
-The first parameter is typically named *self* and will hold a reference to the module or object instance.
+The first parameter is typically named ``self`` and will hold a reference to the module or object instance.
 In all cases the second parameter will be *NULL*.

 .. data:: METH_O